 - Prioritize what is most important.
 You’ve got a lot on your plate and the best way to get it all done is to start with the most important tasks and delegate everything else.
-Organize your list of to-do’s into critical and non-critical items and discipline yourself to follow-through on critical items while passing the rest of to someone else.
+Organize your list of to-do’s into critical and non-critical items and discipline yourself to follow-through on critical items while passing the rest off to someone else.

 Time management and stress go hand-in-hand.
-Most often we become stressed because we are not managing our time, or ourselves is productive way.
+Most often we become stressed because we are not managing our time, or ourselves in a productive way.
 Time management is all about choice and how we choose to fill our days with activities.
 Here are some techniques to keep you focused and on-task when distractions creep in.

 - Distinguish between urgent and important items.
 The true nature of an urgent activity is that it expects to be addressed immediately, but may or not actually also be important.
 An unscheduled phone call, email, unexpected interruption or client meeting may demand your prompt attention as it waits for your response or engagement, but it’s OK to put these items on hold or reschedule them if you have higher priorities activities needing your attention.
-Of course, somethings are both important and urgent such as meeting hard deadlines or resolving conflicts, however, being able to make these clear distinctions can help ensure you are focusing your energy on the right kinds of tasks.
+Of course, some things are both important and urgent such as meeting hard deadlines or resolving conflicts, however, being able to make these clear distinctions can help ensure you are focusing your energy on the right kinds of tasks.